 - We wish Apple included more storage than just 64GB; you may want to go for a higher capacity.

-- The lack of 5G connectivity is a bummer but it will be at least a year until there's more widespread coverage.
+- The lack of 5G connectivity is a bummer but we wouldn't expect widespread coverage until late 2020.

 iPhone 11 Pro price and availability

 The iPhone 11 Pro is now on sale (Sept.
 20).
 It starts at $999 ($41.62 per month) for a relatively skimpy 64GB of storage.
 With a trade-in, the iPhone 11 Pro can be had for as little as $599 at Apple if you have an iPhone XS in good condition.

 By comparison, the Galaxy Note 10 packs four times as much storage at 256GB, though Apple does a better job with compression than Android phones.
 You can pay $1,149 for 256GB of storage on the iPhone 11 Pro or $1,349 for 512GB.

 If you’re a UK user, the iPhone 11 Pro costs £1,049 for the 64GB storage version, then £1,119 for 128GB and £1,399 for 256GB.
 You can get this price down to £759 with Apple’s trade-in scheme, assuming you own a valuable enough phone you can give in exchange.

 Be sure to check out our iPhones 11 and iPhone 11 Pro deals page to make sure you take advantage of any discounts.

 iPhone 11 Pro Specs